SaTa999/pyPanair/examples/tutorial1/tutorial1.md

 root_airfoil = wgs_creator.naca4digit("0012", num=25, chord=100., span_pos=0.)
 ```

-The resulting airfoil has a chord length of `100.`, and its spanwise position (e.g. y-axis coordinate) is `0.`.
+The resulting airfoil has a chord length of `100.`, and its spanwise position (i.e. y-axis coordinate) is `0.`.
 The upper and lower surfaces are each represented with `25` points.
 The x and z coordinates of the airfoil look like below: